 - a) Wash trades.
-This is the practice of entering into arrangements for the sale or purchase of a financial instrument where there is no change in beneficial interests or market risk or where the transfer of beneficial interest or market risk is only between parties who are acting in concert or collusion.
-(Repo transactions and stock lending/borrowing or other transactions involving transfer of securities as collateral do not constitute wash trades.) - b) Painting the tape.
-This practice involves engaging in a transaction or series of transactions which are shown on a public display facility to give the impression of activity or price movement in a financial instrument. - c) Improper matched orders.
-These are transactions where both buy and sell orders are entered at or nearly at the same time, with the same price and quantity by different but colluding parties, unless the transactions are legitimate trades carried out in conformity with the rules of the relevant trading platform (e.g. crossing trades). - d) Placing orders with no intention of executing them.
+This the practice of entering into arrangements for the sale or purchase of an financial instrument where there is no change in beneficial interests or market risk or where the transfer of beneficial interest or market risk is only between parties who are acting in concert or collusion.
+(Repo transactions and stock lending/borrowing do not constitute wash trades.) - b) Painting the tape.
+This practice involves engaging in a series of transactions which are shown on a public display facility to give the impression of activity or price movement in a financial instrument. - c) Improper matched orders.
+These are transactions where both buy and sell orders are entered at or nearly at the same time, with the same price and quantity by different but colluding parties, unless the transactions are legitimate crossing trades in accordance with rules of the relevant trading platform. - d) Placing orders with no intention of executing them.
 This involves the entering of orders, especially into electronic trading systems, which are higher/lower than the previous bid/offer.
 The intention is not to execute the order but to give a misleading impression that there is demand for or supply of the financial instrument at that price.
 The orders are then withdrawn from the market before they are executed.
 (A variant on this type of market manipulation is to place a small order to move the bid/offer price of the financial instrument and being prepared for that order to be executed if it cannot be withdrawn in time.)